arkadeepnc/Visual-6-DoF-pose-tracker/README.md

 Install prebuilt bins from source :

-> sudo apt-get install ros-kinetic-pointgrey-camera-driver
+> '''sudo apt-get install ros-kinetic-pointgrey-camera-driver'''

 Connect camera to USB 3.1 (blue port).
 USB 2 would not work!!
 Start camera with :

-> roslaunch pointgrey_camera_driver camera.launch
+> '''roslaunch pointgrey_camera_driver camera.launch'''

 Check feed
-> rostopic echo /camera/image_color
+> '''rostopic echo /camera/image_color '''

 should show a bunch of numbers in the screen within seconds after hitting return!
 Or else rostopic is dead.